What is the Plant4Age research study?

 As Australians age, eating more vegetables and choosing plant-based proteins can support better health and a more sustainable future.
 Yet, many older adults continue to rely heavily on animal-derived proteins and consume few vegetables and other plant-based foods.

 Plants4Age is a collaborative research initiative led by the Deakin Institute for Physical Activity and Nutrition and the Deakin Centre for Advanced Food Sciences, supported by Hort Innovation.
-The project aims to build robust scientific evidence on the benefits of plant-based diets for muscle health in older adults and explore the sensory factors that influence their adoption.
+The project aims to build robust scientific evidence on the benefits of plant-based diets for muscle health in older adults, as well as create a clear understanding of consumer drivers and barriers for the adoption of vegetable/plant-based diets.

 How it works